snipline/documentation/source/desktop/basics/first-snippet.html.md

 ---
 title: First Snippet
+search_terms: "First Snippet, Getting Started, How to use Snipline"
+description: >
+  Lets add our first snippet.
+If we press the green `+` icon next to the search bar we'll be greeted with the Snippet Form.
+Here we can fill-in the `name`, and `command`.
 ---

 Lets add our first snippet.
 If we press the green `+` icon next to the search bar we'll be greeted with the Snippet Form.
 Here we can fill-in the `name`, and `command`.